22a: Driven Damped Pendulum: Period Doubling, Chaos, Strange Attractors

 Dividing by and writing the damping term (to coincide with Taylor’s notation, his equation 12.12) we get (with )

 Behavior on Gradually Increasing the Driving Force: Period Doubling

 For there is a larger initial transient, vaguely resembling the three-cycle we’ll meet shortly.
-In fact, this can be suppressed by starting at but there are still transients: the peaks are not uniform to five-figure accuracy until about forty cycles.
+In fact, this can be suppressed by starting at (bottom slider on the right), but there are still transients: the peaks are not uniform to five-figure accuracy until about forty cycles.

 For there is a further doubling to an 8 cycle, then at 1.0827 to a 16 cycle.

-The intervals between successive doublings decrease by the factor found universally in period doubling cascades, and called the Feigenbaum number, after its discoverer.
-Our five-figure accuracy is too crude to follow this sequence further, but we can establish (or at least make very plausible!) that beyond the geometric series limit at there is no periodicity, the system is chaotic.
+It is known that the intervals between successive doublings decrease by a factor found universally in period doubling cascades, and called the Feigenbaum number, after its discoverer.
+Our five-figure accuracy is too crude to follow this sequence further, but we can establish (or at least make very plausible!) that beyond the geometric series limit at the periodicity disappears (temporarily, as we’ll see), the system is chaotic.
 (Of course, the values of depend on the chosen damping parameter, etc., only the ratio of doubling intervals is universal.)
-However, the full picture is incredibly complex: there are further intervals of periodicity, for example a 6 cycle at pictured below.

 The periodic solutions described above are called “attractors”: configurations where the system settles down after initially wandering around.